soodoku/tldr/summaries/36_injury_to_insult.md

 ## Injury to Insult

-Why do the unemployed not come together as a group to protest or ask for more accomodation from the government?
+Why do the unemployed not come together as a group to protest or ask for greater accommodation from the government (esp. during recessions)?

 ### Why No Protests During Recessions?